In Carson v John Fairfax & Sons Ltd (1992) 178 CLR 44; HCA 31, Brennan J said:

 The principal remedy for a person who has been defamed is damages.
 The court awards money as compensation for the harm done to a person's reputation and injury to her or his feelings.

-As at 1 July 2018, these damages are limited to a maximum of $398 500.
+As at 1 July 2020, damages for non-economic loss are limited to a maximum of $421 000.
 They are indexed annually.
 It is quite possible for people to show that they have been defamed but still not receive substantial damages.

-The state of mind of the defendant generally is not relevant in awarding damages but an apology or correction are factors that can be taken into consideration.
+The state of mind of the respondent generally is not relevant in awarding damages but an apology or correction are factors that can be taken into consideration.